Missing teeth can have a significant impact on your appearance and overall health.

 Let’s go ahead!

 What is a dental bridge?

 A dental bridge is a common method used in dentistry to fill in missing teeth.
 The device consists of artificial teeth on either end that is anchored to natural teeth in the middle.
 It is commonly known as a “filler” or “partial denture,” but dentists might call it a “false tooth.”

 To ensure a proper fit, your dentist may cover two or more teeth with the crown.
-In the event that natural teeth are not available, implants may be implanted on either side of the bridge to hold it in place.
+In the event that natural teeth are not available, dental implants may be implanted on either side of the bridge to hold it in place.